2019: Opposition parties in Lagos form alliance to challenge APC

 He said that the coalition would soon reach out to residents especially those at the grassroots on its development agenda.

-The state Chairman of NNPP, Shakirudeen Olofin, also told NAN that the alliance was formed to give residents a `better deal’.
+The state Chairman of NNPP, Malam Shakirudeen Olofin, also said that the alliance was formed to give residents a `better deal’.

 He said that the coalition was the `Lagos Third Force’ with the intention to bring real governance to the state.

-Lagos State Chairman of Action Alliance, Shola Omojola, also told NAN that the opposition parties were discussing strongly in the alliance to give the state residents a better deal.
+Lagos State Chairman of Action Alliance, Mr Shola Omojola, said that the opposition parties were discussing strongly in the alliance to give the state residents a better deal.
+(NAN)

 Click Here to Comment on this Article